jreisinger/docs/data/notes/net/dns.md

 nmcli device show | grep IP4.DNS
 ```

-CNAME is not possible at apex level with the same name as the zone (DNS RFC).
+CNAME is not possible at zone apex level (i.e. for FQDN that is the same name as the zone name).
 For this scenario, you can use `ALIAS` record type.

 Sources
 =======